kmc6/F1/README.md

 ### Loading Source Data

-The CSV files were loaded into a dataframe using the `pd.read_csv()` function from the Pandas library.
-Pandas was chosen as it provide functions for analyzing, cleaning, exploring, and manipulating data in a simple table-like structure for inspection, which makes it ideal for EDA (Altexsoft, 2024 - https://www.altexsoft.com/blog/pandas-library/).
-Example Python code for loading the drivers.csv text file is shown in figure 3.
+The CSV files were loaded into a Pandas dataframe using the `pd.read_csv()` function from the Pandas library.
+Pandas was chosen as it offers functions for analyzing, cleaning, exploring, and manipulating data in a simple table-like structure for inspection, which makes it ideal for EDA (Altexsoft, 2024 - https://www.altexsoft.com/blog/pandas-library/).
+Example Python script for loading the drivers.csv text file is shown in figure 3.

 ```python
 # Declare functions